ipfs-inactive/blog/content/post/059-ipfs-camp-sci-fi-fair-videos.md

 Hot on the heels of IPFS Camp videos covering [lightning talks](https://github.com/ipfs/camp#%EF%B8%8F-lightning-talks), [deep dives](https://github.com/ipfs/camp#-deep-dives), [poster projects](https://github.com/ipfs/camp#-poster-projects) and [core + elective courses](https://github.com/ipfs/camp#-core--elective-courses) come the **interviews from our [sci-fi fair](https://github.com/ipfs/camp#-sci-fi-fair)**.

 ## The Sci-Fi Fair
 In keeping with the fun and exploratory spirit of the camp, we put a twist on the usual conference demo area with our Sci-Fi Fair.
-We challenged our campers to bring their most surprising, experimental, interactive, scientific projects: in short, a vision of what the IPFS universe could look like in a future, or slightly askew timeline.
+We challenged our campers to bring their most surprising, experimental, interactive, scientific projects: in short, a vision of what the IPFS universe could look like in a future, or slightly askew, timeline.

 See the complete-ish (we had quite a few guerilla participants!) [list of Fair projects](https://github.com/ipfs/camp/blob/master/SCI-FI_FAIR) for more details, or skip to the [playlist](https://www.youtube.com/playlist?list=PLuhRWgmPaHtTWCyJcTgLFhsg8Bi2dFPCo) if you're impatient.